AI Agent Index

 Limitations

-• Self-hosting requires engineering investment to deploy, secure, and maintain compared to fully managed alternatives like Voiceflow or Copilot Studio
+• Self-hosting V12 requires meaningful engineering investment to deploy, secure, patch, and maintain compared to fully managed alternatives like Voiceflow or Microsoft Copilot Studio

 Frequently asked questions